thecoshman/http/http.md

   --gen-ssl

     Generate a single-use self-signed TLS certificate
-    and use it for this session.
+    with openssl and use it for this session.

     The password for the certificate is the empty string, except on MacOS, where it's "password", since the platform libssl